datatlas-erasme/.github/profile/README.md

 The backend is a specific ETL that allows DatAtlas to grab data from everywhere.

 ### Want to work with us ?
-All our issues are in the "front" repository.
-Do not hesitate to interact directly from the issues !
+You can discover all our current issues in the DatAtlas project.
+Issues "for later" are in the front or the back repository.
+Feel free to read our CONTRIBUTING.md for more information on how to work with us.
 Or if you have any question, you can contact us at : hello[at]erasme.org.

 <!--